marcobuschini/symfony-spanner-test/SPANNER.md

-# Here are the instructions on how to use Google Cloud Spanner Emulator do develop with Symfony
+# Here are the instructions on how to use Google Cloud Spanner Emulator to develop with Symfony

 ## Install the gcloud command
 This depends on your OS.
 Have a look at [this link](https://cloud.google.com/sdk/docs/install) for instructions.